rubo77/Lalumo/dev/plan.md

 - In 1_2 activity, `checkMatch` sets `this.feedback = ''` for both correct and incorrect answers, leading to empty feedback messages on false button presses.
 This needs to be updated to provide a meaningful message.
 - User clarified: On success in 1_2, show no feedback message; on incorrect, show a context-specific message ("No, the melody was going up/down/wave/jumpy somehow") in both English and German.
 - German translations for feedback messages are required and must be implemented alongside English.
+- Feedback messages for 1_2 activity are already present in both English and German in the code, but are currently hardcoded and need to be migrated to strings.xml for proper localization.
+- 1_2 feedback messages (English & German) have been added to strings.xml and the code now uses the global store for localization.
+- Next: Migrate 1_2 feedback messages in checkMatch to use strings.xml/global store.
 - For 2_2 stable/instable chords, feedback messages should use strings.xml for translation, using "unstable chord" (EN) and "instabiler Akkord" (DE); debug logs should remain unchanged.
 - `showMascotMessage` has been moved to a global utility (src/components/shared/feedback.js) and all calls in chords and pitches components now use the global function.
 The global import in index.js has been updated.
+- Searching for and cleaning up remnants of the old mascot system is complete.

 ## Task List
 - [x] Locate Alpine.js `pitches` component definition